W. Frank Blair

 William Franklin Blair (25 June 1912 – 1984) was a zoologist and president of the Ecological Society of America.

 Life

 Blair was born in Dayton, Texas.
 He was the eldest of five children of Percy Franklin and Mona Clyde (Patrick) Blair.
-In 1916, his family moved tro Oklahoma, where Blair graduated from Tulsa Central High School in 1930, then from the University of Tulsa in 1934 with a degree in zoology.
+In 1916, his family moved to Oklahoma, where Blair graduated from Tulsa Central High School in 1930, then from the University of Tulsa in 1934 with a degree in zoology.
 He married Fern Antell, a librarian at the university, on October 25, 1933.